appsmithorg/appsmith-docs/getting-started/setup/instance-management/appsmithctl.md

 docker-compose exec appsmith supervisorctl restart backend
 ```

-### Backup Appsmith instance&#x20;
+### Backup Appsmith instance

-The following command can be used to create a backup archive of the Appsmith instance, which includes the database, docker.env data, and Git data.
+The following command can be used to create a backup archive of the Appsmith instance, which includes the database, `docker.env` data, and Git data.

 #### backup